dials/dials/doc/sphinx/documentation/tutorials/small_molecule_tutorial.rst

 Data
 ----

-The data for this tutorial are on Zenodo at https://zenodo.org/record/51405 - l-cyst_0[1-4].tar.gz i.e first four files.
-For this tutorial it will be assumed you have the data linked to a directory ../data - however this only matters for the import step.
+The data for this tutorial are on Zenodo at https://zenodo.org/record/51405 — we will use ``l-cyst_0[1-4].tar.gz`` i.e. the first four files.
+For this tutorial it will be assumed you have the data linked to a directory ``../data`` — however this only matters for the import step.

 Import
 ------

-Usually DIALS processing is run on a sequence-by-sequence basis - for small molecule data however where multiple sequences from one sample are routinely collected, with different experimental configurations, it is helpful to process all sequences at once, therefore starting with:
+Usually DIALS processing is run on a sequence-by-sequence basis.
+For small molecule data however where multiple sequences from one sample are routinely collected, with different experimental configurations, it is helpful to process all sequences at once, therefore starting with:

 .. code-block:: bash

    dials.import ../data/*cbf

-This will create a DIALS datablock.expt file with details of the 4 sequences within it.
+This will create a DIALS ``imported.expt`` file with details of the 4 sequences within it.

-Spot Finding
+Spot finding
 ------------

 This is identical to the routine usage i.e.

 .. code-block:: bash

-   dials.find_spots datablock.expt nproc=8
+   dials.find_spots imported.expt nproc=8

 Though will of course take a little longer to work through four sequences.
-Here nproc=8 was assigned (for a core i7 machine.)
+Here ``nproc=8`` was assigned (for a core i7 machine.)
 The spot finding is independent from sequence to sequence but the spots from all sequences may be viewed with

 .. code-block:: bash

-   dials.reciprocal_lattice_viewer datablock.expt strong.refl
+   dials.reciprocal_lattice_viewer imported.expt strong.refl

 Which will show how the four sequences overlap in reciprocal space, as: